 Most processor FSB signals use Gunning Transceiver Logic (GTL+) signaling technology.
 Platforms implement a termination voltage level for GTL+ signals defined as V{TT} .
 V{TT} must be provided via a separate voltage source and not be connected to V{CC} .
 This configuration allows for improved noise tolerance as processor frequency increases.
 Because of the speed improvements to the data and address bus, signal integrity and platform design methods have become more critical than with previous processor families.
+Contact your Intel representative for further details and documentation.

 The GTL+ inputs require a reference voltage (GTLREF) that is used by the receivers to determine if a signal is a logical 0 or a logical 1.
 GTLREF must be generated on the system board (see Table 2-18 for GTLREF specifications).
-Termination resistors are provided on the processor silicon and are terminated to $V{\rm TT}$.
+Termination resistors are provided on the processor silicon and are terminated to V{TT} .
 Intel chipsets will also provide on-die termination, thus eliminating the need to terminate the bus on the system board for most GTL+ signals.